Queen Elizabeth II appoints Liz Truss as Britain's new Prime Minister | Politics

 - United Kingdom

-Conservative Party leader Liz Truss was on Tuesday formally appointed as Britain's new Prime Minister by Queen Elizabeth II, becoming the third female premier of the country.
+Conservative Party leader Liz Truss was on Tuesday appointed as Britain's new Prime Minister - the third female premier of the country - amid pressure to tackle the looming energy crisis and soaring prices.

-Truss travelled to the 96-year-old monarch's Balmoral Castle residence in Aberdeenshire, Scotland, to meet the Queen who formally asked her to form a new government.
+Truss assumed the office at a time when the country is facing a looming energy crisis and the focus is on her plan to address the challenge.

+The current Chief Secretary to the Treasury Simon Clarke - who is tipped to to become levelling up secretary - says Truss's plan to tackle soaring prices will provide certainly to families and businesses as the weather gets colder, BBC reported.

-After her meeting with the Queen, Truss left Balmoral Castle to return to London where she will deliver her inaugural speech as Prime Minister before she begins unveiling her top team in the Cabinet.
+Prime Minister Truss will fly back to Downing Street for her inaugural speech at her new office-residence before she begins unveiling her top team in the Cabinet.

 Other former leadership hopefuls such as British Pakistani Sajid Javid might be offered Northern Ireland Secretary and Chancellor Nadhim Zahawi could be shifted to the role of Cabinet Office minister.